 #5.
 Everyone wants to split the check, even though you ordered way less.

 Nothing is more annoying than splitting a dinner check when everyone enjoyed expensive appetizers and cocktails while you had a simple entree.
 However, no one wants to look like the cheapskate who nickles and dimes their friends on the bill.

-Maria Lin writes on LearnVest.com, “Keep in mind people aren’t being rude or callous when they decide to split the bill — they’re just thinking about convenience.”
+Maria Lin wrote on LearnVest.com, “Keep in mind people aren’t being rude or callous when they decide to split the bill — they’re just thinking about convenience.”

 Generally, if you’re with a group of people you’re not very close with or work acquaintances and the difference is less than $5, it’s probably best to go ahead and split this time — and be better prepared the next time you go out with the same group.

-You can also bring along cash and offer the precise amount you owe (including tax and 20% tip), rather than hand over a card, or simply ask the waiter to bring you a separate check.
+You can also bring along cash and offer the precise amount you owe (including tax and 20 percent tip), rather than hand over a card, or simply ask the waiter to bring you a separate check.